LettError/longboardRoboFontExtension/README.md

-# Longboard RoboFont Extension
+# Longboard

-This RoboFont extension draws previews of the current DSE2 designspace in the glyph window.
+Longboard draws previews of the current DSE2 designspace in the glyph window.

-The extension is set for automated release handling with GitHub Action using the [RoboFont-Extension-action](https://github.com/typemytype/roboFont-Extension-action).
+It is the successor of the Skateboard and Superpolator tools.

 - - -